 Parking is not free at Walt Disney World unless you have an annual pass or are a Disney Vacation Club Member.
 Complimentary parking has also been returned for Disney Resort Guests.

 In my opinion, you don’t need a car when visiting Walt Disney World.
 We have created a guide to navigating Walt Disney World Without a Car, which shows how easy it is.
 However, you should note that Disney’s Magical Express is no longer available to transport guests for free from Orlando International.
 Alternative, paid shuttles do exist, as well as taxis.

 Dining at Walt Disney World

 Walt Disney World serves a lot of food, an awful lot of food.
 There are over 6,000 food items available at more than 475 different locations.
 Since the resort reopened, there have been several significant changes to dining.

 Perhaps the most significant changes are the suspension of the Disney Dining Plan and a new 60-day Advanced Dining Reservation window.
-Also, not all locations are currently open, and venues have reduced capacity.
-More restaurants are reopening regularly, but Disney has known staffing difficulties that are slowing down the reopening.
+Most locations are now open, but some venues have reduced capacity and hours.

 We also have two additional guides which contain helpful information:

 - Mobile Ordering at Walt Disney World.
-Perhaps the greatest time-saver at Walt Disney World, order your food in advance at quick-service restaurants.
-Disney is encouraging all guests to use this during the reopening period.
+Perhaps the most fantastic time-saver at Walt Disney World, order your food in advance at quick-service restaurants.

 - Food Allergies and Intolerances when visiting Walt Disney World.